 |UB||LH||Needs Assessment (UB or LH)|

 |LH||UB||Needs Assessment (LH or UB)|

-After all name suffixes and automatic assessments have been completed, horses without a name suffix will not have been assessed.
+Horses without a name suffix have not been assessed.
 Horses with a sire or dam (with no name suffix) will need to be assessed.
 An application for assessment may be lodged with the Society, if assessment is required by the owner.
 Where the resulting progeny on the table above indicates “Needs Assessment”, an application for assessment would need to be lodged with the Society, if assessment is required by the owner.

 Automatically NOT Eligible

 In BASIC TERMS and for simple assessment by anyone, the following pedigrees are examples of horses that are automatically NOT eligible for HSH status:

 - Any horse with one ancestor within three generations being MBP (100% Modern Breed).

 - Any horse with two ancestors within four generations being MBP (100% Modern Breed).